You've inherited a house. What’s next?

 These expenses include:

-This is where the decision to sell your home with an agent or for sale by owner really counts.
+This is where the decision to sell your home with an agent or FSBO really counts.
 If you list the home yourself and the process takes longer than expected, your costs will start to accumulate.

 An agent ensures that you sell your home quickly and for the most money, avoiding all the expenses that pile up over an extended period on the market.

 If you’ve read this guide and felt overwhelmed, don’t be alarmed.
-Clever Real Estate experts can help you navigate this process by getting you connected with a top-rated agent with extensive experience in selling inherited properties.
+Clever’s in-house real estate experts can help you navigate this process by getting you connected with a top-rated agent who has extensive experience in selling inherited properties.

-Not only will this agent help you sell your home, they’ll have the legal knowledge and relevant industry contacts to get you to close the quickest, while selling your home for the highest possible value.
+Not only will this agent help you sell your home, they’ll have the legal knowledge and relevant industry contacts to get you to close the sale quickly, while selling your home for the highest possible value.